 - 1. Letters of Support

 - 2. Additional Cost Information

 - 3. Funding Agreement Certification

 - 4. Technical Data Rights (Assertions)

 - 5. Lifecycle Certification

 - 6. Allocation of Rights

-- 7. Other
+- 7. Verification of Eligibility of Small Business Joint Ventures (Attachment 3)

-g.
-Contractor Certification Regarding Provision of Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment
+- 8. Other

-The DoD must comply with Section 889(a)(1)(B) of the National Defense Authorization Act (NDAA) for Fiscal Year 2019, and is working to reduce or eliminate contracts with entities that use any equipment, system, or service that uses covered telecommunications equipment or services (as defined in BAA Attachment 1) as a substantial or essential component of any system, or as critical technology as part of any system.
+- g.
+Contractor Certification Regarding Provision of Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment The DoD must comply with Section 889(a)(1)(B) of the National Defense Authorization Act (NDAA) for Fiscal Year 2019, and is working to reduce or eliminate contracts with entities that use any equipment, system, or service that uses covered telecommunications equipment or services (as defined in BAA Attachment 1) as a substantial or essential component of any system, or as critical technology as part of any system.

-All proposals must include certifications in Defense Federal Acquisition Regulation Supplement (DFARS) provisions 252.204-7016, 252.204-7017, and clause 252.204-7018, executed by the proposer's authorized company representative.
-The DFARS provisions and clause may be found in BAA Attachment 1.
+All proposals must include certifications in Defense Federal Acquisition Regulation Supplement (DFARS) provisions 252.204-7016, 252.204-7017, and clause 252.204-7018, executed by the proposing small business concern's authorized company representative.
+These DFARS provisions and clauses may be found in BAA Attachment 1.
 These certifications must be signed by the authorized company representative and uploaded as a separate PDF file in the supporting documents sections of Volume 5 for all proposal submissions.

-The effort to complete the required certification clauses includes due diligence on the part of the proposer and for any contractors that may be proposed as a part of the submission including research partners and suppliers.
-Therefore, proposers are strongly encouraged to review the requirements of these certifications early in the proposal development process.
+The effort to complete the required certification clauses includes the proposing small business concern and any contractors that may be proposed as a part of the submission including research partners and suppliers.
+Therefore, proposing small business concerns are strongly encouraged to review the requirements of these certifications early in the proposal development process.
 Failure to submit or complete the required certifications as a part of the proposal submission process may be cause for rejection of the proposal submission without evaluation.